Documentary Wedding Photography

 - I won’t take your dress and hang it in a tree or put your engagement ring on the heel of your shoe: all the tiny details that you have worked so hard on will be photographed as they are found, and will build a strong narrative to the story of your day.

 - I won’t take you away from your guests for photographs in a hundred different locations: I will be there to photograph you enjoying the party with the people that mean the most to you.
 I believe that your memories from your day should be made with your family and friends, not with your photographer, and for this reason, I like to limit the time I steal you away for pictures of just the two of you to around 15 – 25 minutes, at a time when the light is the best.
 Depending on the weather and the time of year, this could be during your drinks reception or just before the dancing starts.

-- I don’t work to ‘must-have’ shot lists cut out from the back of a bridal mag, and I won’t take contrived, soulless pictures that look like someone else’s Pinterest board: I will capture the atmosphere and the energy, the details and the emotion, the tears and the laughter and the hundred and one little stories which make your wedding uniquely yours.
+- I don’t work to ‘must-have’ shot lists cut out from the back of a bridal mag, and I won’t take contrived, soulless pictures that look like someone else’s Pinterest board: my style of documentary wedding photography ensures I capture the atmosphere and the energy, the details and the emotion, the tears and the laughter and the hundred and one little stories which make your wedding uniquely yours.